Kanchenjunga Trek

 Accommodation: Tea house

-Day 9: Trek from Gunsa to Kambachen
+Day 9: Trek from Ghunsa to Kambachen

 From Ghunsa, the trail rises gradually into a wide glacial valley.
 You will get more rugged, rocky terrain and stunning mountain views surround you.
 The snow-capped peaks of Jannu, formerly known as Kumbhakarna, dominate the skyline.
 The route follows the river and passes through seasonal yak pastures.
 Overnight stay in Kambachen.